Definition: What is ‘omnichannel’?

 For most businesses, there are a few common types of journey, such as onboarding (becoming a new customer, setting up a savings account, taking out a policy), using (operating a mobile device, driving a car, playing games on a console) and renewal (re-subscribing to a service, renewing insurance cover).
 It’s also a good idea to include the broader context – why a customer came to you, and where they’ll go next.

 Omnichannel examples: Brands getting it right

 Who’s nailing omnichannel commerce, and what lessons can we learn from their success?

-Amazon is one of those companies that seems to have near-infinite reach, so it’s no surprise that they’re masters of omnichannel strategy, even without brick and mortar stores.
+Amazon is one of those companies that seems to have the near-infinite reach, so it’s no surprise that they’re masters of an omnichannel strategy, even without brick and mortar stores.
 A big part of their success is the use of customer data, an area where they’ve always been at the leading edge.
 It’s used to provide personalised recommendations, serve relevant promotions and allow customers to review and re-order simply and quickly.

 Amazon customers can also use the same account in different countries and across various sub-brands like Audible and Goodreads.
 Whatever you buy on Amazon.com, there’s a single, clearly explained returns process.
 Even the delivery experience is specifically Amazon, with branded packaging and ‘sorry you were out’ cards, even when it’s fulfilled by third-party couriers.

 Perhaps most impressively of all, Amazon’s ecosystem manages to include third-party marketplace sellers who communicate with customers via Amazon’s channels, providing a consistent brand experience by extending Amazon’s benefits and values to these tertiary sellers.
 All without a physical store in site.